 Small business owners cringed when Florida’s minimum wage law was passed in November 2020 by over sixty (60%) of the voters.
 Why?
-Well, because with small profit margins the minimum wage increase will affect a large segment of business owners in the State of Florida.
+Well, because of small profit margins, the minimum wage increase will affect a large segment of business owners in the State of Florida.
 In more rural communities, the new minimum wage law may cause entrepreneurs to crunch the numbers on whether or not continuing their business is even viable.
 So, what exactly do we all need to know?

 Beginning September 30, 2021, and continuing each following year on September 30 through 2025, the minimum wage will increase by $1.00.

 The minimum wage in the State of Florida will be as follows:

 September 30, 2021 $10.00 per hour

 September 30, 2022 $11.00 per hour